fahmiimrann/calisto.github.io/README.md

 ## 🚀 Getting Started (Local)

 ### Use the live app
 No installation required — just open **[the live site](https://fahmiimrann.github.io/calisto.github.io/)**.
-It connects to the production backend and runs the real **Python ResNet50 CNN** (first scan after an idle period takes ~25–30 s while the model warms up on CPU).
+This GitHub Pages version is a public demo only.
+It uses fake/sample data and does not connect to the real production database.

 ### Run locally with the AI backend